Forth Bridge

 The Forth Bridge is a cantilever railway bridge across the Firth of Forth in the east of Scotland, 9 mi west of central Edinburgh.
 Completed in 1890, it is considered a symbol of Scotland (having been voted Scotland's greatest man-made wonder in 2016), and is a UNESCO World Heritage Site.
 It was designed by English engineers Sir John Fowler and Sir Benjamin Baker.
-It is sometimes referred to as the Forth Rail Bridge (to distinguish it from the adjacent Forth Road Bridge), although this has never been its official name.
+It is sometimes referred to as the Forth Rail Bridge (to distinguish it from the adjacent Forth Road Bridge), although this is not its official name.